Is your family in need of food benefits?

 TECHNOLOGY GRANT FOR PRESCHOOL-THIRD GRADE

-Two years ago we received a Technology grant from Mt.
+Three years ago we received a Technology grant from Mt.
 Hood Cable Regulatory Commission.
 The grant provided iPads for all of our preschool and kindergarten students, Chrome books for each first-third grade student, Smart Boards, and Light Speed amplification systems for all teachers.
-In addition to the wonderful technology we were also able to hire a Technology Coach, Mr. Luan Nguyen, to support us as we use the technology to enhance instruction.
 By adding the new technology at Preschool-third grade, it frees up our existing technology for our 4th and 5th grade classrooms.
 We are very grateful to have this opportunity to prepare our students for the 21st Century learning skills.

 We have an Adult Classroom and Infant Toddler room on site to allow us to partner and offer classes for the community.
 Our classes will range from healthy eating to childcare classes.
 We have conducted a community health assessment now to determine what types of offerings would best serve the community, and we look forward to partnering with you in the future.